Ne4ec/Programming/README.md

 ```
 sudo apt install python neovim git
 ```
-It depends on you which writing tool you want to use.
+It depends on you which writing tool you want to use. <br>
 **Notice:** If you're using a different Linux distribution, make sure to use the correct `package manager`.
 The steps should be similar across distributions.
 ____
 ## Clone Repository / Install Projects